 What Parts of the Body are Affected by Colorectal Cancer?

 It’s helpful to know what areas of the body are impacted by colorectal cancer and how they work in order to comprehend the disease.

-The colon, which connects the small intestine to the rectum, is a 5- to the 6-foot long tube.
-The colon, which is part of the large intestine together with the rectum, transports, and processes digested food across your body and down to the rectum, where it departs as a stool.
+The colon, which connects the small intestine to the rectum, is a 5- to the 6-feet long tube.
+The colon, which is part of the large intestine together with the rectum, transports, and processes digested food across your body and down to the rectum, where it departs as stool.
 The colon is made up of various sections, including: